-The "Index" is calculated using the following formula: 100 (((number of students scoring Level 2) + 2(number of students scoring Level 3) + 2.5(number of students scoring Level 4)) ÷ number of students in the Cohort).
+The "Index" is calculated using the following formula: 100 (((number of students scoring Level 2) + 2(number of students scoring Level 3) + 2.5(number of students scoring Level 4)) $<math display="inline">\div$ number of students in the Cohort).
 Schools are sorted based on their WAI and are assigned a WAI Level based on where they fall in the sort order using the table below.
 Schools are sorted based on their CORE Index and are assigned a CORE Level based on where they fall in the sort order using the table below.

 The WAI and CORE Levels are then combined, and schools are sorted based on their combined level.
-If multiple schools have the same combined level, schools within that combined level are sorted using the higher of the WAI sort placement or the CORE Index sort placement.
-The resulting placement in the sort is the Final Sort Order.
-The overall Composite Performance Level is based on the Final Sort Order and the table below.
+If multiple schools have the same combined level, schools within that combined level are sorted using the higher of the WAI rank or the CORE Index rank.
+The resulting placement in the sort is the rank.
+The overall Composite Performance Level is based on the rank and the table below.